-The Mosque of Sultan Hassan is founded by the famous Mamluk Sultan Hassan, son of the great Mamluk Sultan Al-Nasser Mohamed Ibn Qalawoun.
+Mosque of Sultan Hassan is counted as one of the most comprehensive mosques things to do in Cairo or maybe in the entire world and especially in Islamic Cairo, measuring 150m in length and covering an area of 7,906 sq m.
+Its walls rise to 36m high and its tallest minaret is 68m.
+Visitors can enter the complex through a tall portal that is a work of exceptional art.
+A dark and relatively low-ceilinged passageway leads to the brightly shine, a standard cruciform-plan open courtyard.
+The centers of the courtyard on a domed ablutions fountain, which was probably an Ottoman addition.
+Soaring on four sides of the patio are round iwans (sitting rooms), maintained by hanging lamp chains and red-and-black rims.
+The famous Mamluk Sultan Hassan who founded (The Mosque of Sultan Hassan), is the son of the great Mamluk Sultan Al-Nasser Mohamed Ibn Qalawoun.
 He ruled two interrupted reigns, the first time in 1347, when he was 13 years old, to be dethroned by the other Mamluk princes and generals.
 The second time was in 1356A.D, and before he had time to put an end to the power of the princes and high officials, they made a revolution against him.
 It said that he escaped from the Citadel of Salah Eldin but he was found and imprisoned, never to be seen again.
-Most probably he was murdered 16 years after his ascension to the throne.
+Most seemingly he was killed 16 years after his ascension to the throne.
 He left 10 sons and 6 daughters behind.

 Near to Mosque of Sultan Hassan you can visit :